lettier/lettier.github.io/posts/2017-01-15-linear-regression-and-the-amazing-beard.markdown

 ## Index.html

-This is skeleton of our application.
+This is the skeleton of our application.
 Once our component runs, the markup will change.

 Make sure to copy this to `static/html/index.html`.